 In April 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-08, "Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity."
 ASU 2014-08 changes the definition of a discontinued operation to include only those disposals of components of an entity that represent a strategic shift that has (or will have) a major effect on an entity's operations and financial results.
 ASU 2014-08 became effective prospectively for fiscal years beginning after December 15, 2014, but could be early-adopted.
-We early adopted ASU 2014-08 in the first quarter of 2014 and are applying the revised definition to all disposals on a prospective basis, including the spin-off of Washington Prime Group Inc., or Washington Prime, as further discussed below.
+We early-adopted ASU 2014-08 in the first quarter of 2014 and are applying the revised definition to all disposals on a prospective basis, including the spin-off of WP Glimcher Inc. (formerly known as Washington Prime Group Inc.), or Washington Prime, as further discussed below.
 ASU 2014-08 also requires new disclosures of both discontinued operations and certain other disposals that do not meet the definition of a discontinued operation.

 In May 2014, the FASB issued ASU 2014-09, "Revenue From Contracts With Customers."
 ASU 2014-09 amends the existing accounting standards for revenue recognition and is based on principles that govern the recognition of revenue at an amount an entity expects to be entitled when products are transferred to customers.
-In April 2015, the FASB voted for a one-year deferral of the effective date of the new revenue recognition standard.
-If approved, the new standard will become effective for us beginning with the first quarter 2018 and can be adopted either retrospectively to each prior reporting period presented or as a cumulative effect adjustment as of the date of adoption.
+In July 2015, the FASB decided to delay the effective date of the new revenue recognition standard by one year, which will result in the new standard being effective for us beginning with the first quarter 2018.
+The new standard can be adopted either retrospectively to each prior reporting period presented or as a cumulative effect adjustment as of the date of adoption.
 We are currently evaluating the impact adopting the new accounting standard will have on our consolidated financial statements.

 In February 2015, the FASB issued ASU 2015-02, "Amendments to the Consolidation Analysis."
 ASU 2015-02 makes changes to both the variable interest model and the voting model.
-This guidance becomes effective for companies on January 1, 2016.
+This guidance becomes effective for annual and interim periods beginning after December 15, 2015.
 All reporting entities involved with limited partnerships will have to re-evaluate whether these entities qualify for consolidation and revise documentation accordingly.
 We are currently evaluating the impact adopting the new accounting standard will have on our consolidated financial statements.

 In April 2015, the FASB issued ASU 2015-03, "Simplifying the Presentation of Debt Issuance Costs," ("ASU 2015-03").
 ASU 2015-03 requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
-ASU 2015-03 will be effective for us beginning in the first quarter of 2017.
+ASU 2015-03 will be effective for us retrospectively beginning in the first quarter of 2016.
 We expect this new guidance will reduce total assets and total mortgage and unsecured indebtedness on our Consolidated Balance Sheet for amounts classified as deferred costs specific to debt issuance costs.
 We do not expect this guidance to have any other effect on our consolidated financial statements.